claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 # What is Flashy?

-With the transition from using the Thesycon USB driver to using libusb based USB device support for some of our devices (e.g. DAVIS cameras), it was decided to remove advanced device flashing capabilities from jAER, which was the standard end-user tool for firmware updates.
+With the transition in 2014 from using the Thesycon USB driver to using libusb based USB device support for all our devices (DVS, DAVIS cameras), it was decided to remove advanced device flashing capabilities from jAER, which was the standard end-user tool for firmware updates.